 Roger Johnson left the firm in 1986 for health reasons and it then became known as Huney-Vaughn Court Reporters, Ltd. At this point the firm expanded with additional offices in the Davenport/Quad Cities and Council Bluffs/Omaha areas.
 Huney-Vaughn has established relationships with other court reporters around the state as affiliates, allowing us to be able to cover work assignments statewide.

-In 2015 George Huney retired and the firm is now managed by Mervin Vaughn and his daughter Andrea Kreutz, whose specialty is IT services.
+In 2015 George Huney retired.
+In 2019 Mervin Vaughn retired.
+The firm is now managed by Mervin's daughter Andrea Kreutz, whose specialty is IT services.

 Huney-Vaughn was the first Iowa court reporting firm to computerize and has maintained the leading edge in technology.
 Today it is the largest firm in Iowa with a staff of 11 court reporters and a support staff of 5.